marvinlabs/wpca-products-build-environment/README.md

 - Checkout this build-environment repository to a folder (e.g. c:/wpca/)
 - Run `npm install` in the build environment directory
 - Run `. up-vagrant.sh` to install the VM
-- Run `grunt gitclone` to get all the necessary plugins, add-ons and tools
+- Run `grunt gitclone && grunt gitcheckout` to get all the necessary plugins, add-ons and tools
 - Open `vagrant/www/wordpress-local/public_html/wp-config.php` and add the following constants

     ```php